ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## What is the timeline?

-### Hack the Recovery
+### Hacking Unemployment
 This challenge opens for registration on mid October 2022.
-The last date to accept the rules is beginning of  November, 2022.
+The last date to accept the rules is 3rd November, 2022.
 More details can be found after the registration to the challenge on www.ironhacks.com

 ## Who is eligible?